yyssl88/Cardinality-Estimation/README.md

 * DATA: the path of the original dataset
 * alph: the path of alphabet set
 * maxlen: the maximum length of strings
-* instances: the path of training, validation or testing queries (or features except threshold)
+* instances: the path of training, validation or testing queries (string)
 * output_vectors: the path of output vectors that are transformed from strings

 ### Jaccard